analog-nico/quota/README.md

 ```

 ### Quota management in a cluster environment with local and remote Quota Servers

+**This is a preview.
+Feature not yet implemented.** However, a Client can at least connect to multiple local Servers.

 If the quota management is done by a remote Quota Server some overhead is introduced by the Client's REST API calls to the Server.
 By deploying all node.js instances in the same datacenter this overhead is minimal but can be further reduced by only running those Managers on the remote Quota Server that require centralized management.
 All other Managers can be moved to a local Quota Server: